-For building permits please ensure the tree you purchased is appropriate for its location.
+For building permits, please ensure the selected tree is suitable for its location.
 For boulevard tree replacements, please refer to your approved plan, or contact Saanich Parks.
 For Development Permits, refer to the approved landscape plan for species and locations.